 Sapphire grapes are the product of International Fruit Genetics (IFG).
 This company is responsible for creating many of the newer varieties of grapes you see in your local grocery store.

-Now, one concern people have is that they believe grapes like Sapphires are GMOs or Genetically Modified Organisms.
+One concern people have is that they believe grapes like Sapphires are GMOs or Genetically Modified Organisms.
 However, IFG explains their breeding methods stating they are not involved in genetic engineering.
 Instead, the company takes traditional breeding practices such as cross-pollination and uses sophisticated technology to reach new levels of success.

-They also perform embryo rescue in their laboratories, and they have over 80 achers of vineyards and test fields where they practice traditional breeding of stone fruits and seeded grapes.
+They also perform embryo rescue in their laboratories, and they have over 80 acres of vineyards and test fields where they practice traditional breeding of stone fruits and seeded grapes.
 Every year, they hand emasculate over a million blossoms and pollinate them with valuable genetic traits.